PavelElenov/CarsWorld/README.md

 # CarsWorld
-This is web site - online store for car sales
+This is web site - online store for car sales.
+Created with Django.